csebooks/relational-databases/content.en/chapter-8-Advanced -Topics/_index.md

 In the context of database applications, a test case consists of two parts: a database state, and an input to a specific interface of the application.

 SQL queries can have subtle bugs that can be difficult to catch.
 For example, a query may execute _r  s_, when it should have actually performed _r  s_.
-The difference between these two queries would be found only if the test database had an _r_ tuple with no matching _s_ tuple.
+The difference between these two queries would be found only if the test database had an _r_ tuple with no matching S tuple.
 Thus, it is important to create test databases that can catch commonly occurring errors.
 Such errors are referred to as **mutations**, since they are usually small changes to a query (or program).
 A test case that produces different outputs on an intended query and a mutant of the query is said to **kill the mutant**.
 A test suite should have test cases that kill (most) commonly occurring mutants.

 If a test case performs an update on the database, to check that it executed properly one must verify that the contents of the database match the expected contents.
 Thus, the expected output consists not only of data displayed on the user’s screen, but also (updates to) the database state.